cm-jones/thales/terraform/TERRAFORM.md

 # AWS Deployment with Terraform

-This directory contains Terraform configurations for deploying the Thales trading bot on AWS.
+This directory contains Terraform configurations for deploying Thales on AWS.

 ## Prerequisites